-Aotea / Great Barrier Local Board provides funding for the Trust, and chair Izzy Fordham says that the ABC is a great example of the community working together for the benefit of the island.
+Aotea / Great Barrier Local Board provides funding for the Trust, and chair Izzy Fordham says that the count is a great example of the community working together for the benefit of the island.

 “We’ve seen how valuable the bird data is for the island,” says Izzy.

 “It’s a great opportunity to help us to be able to measure the bird population and work together with other like-minded community members who see real value in the count.